apache/doris/docs/en/docs/admin-manual/config/be-config.md

   - Increasing this value can reduce the number of calls to read remote data, but it will increase memory overhead.
 * Default value: 16 (MB)

-#### `segment_cache_capacity`

-* Type: int32
-* Description: The maximum number of Segments cached by Segment Cache.
-  - The default value is currently only an empirical value, and may need to be modified according to actual scenarios.
-Increasing this value can cache more segments and avoid some IO.
-Decreasing this value will reduce memory usage.
-* Default value: 1000000

 #### `file_cache_type`

 * Type: string